Warehouse Epoxy Flooring Vancouver BC

 |---|---|---|---|

 Warehouse floors do not wear evenly.
-Aisles, dock approaches, and turning zones usually fail first.
-The best approach is often zoning: reinforce the routes that see the most abuse instead of overbuilding every square foot.
+Racking aisles, loading dock approaches, pallet-jack routes and forklift turning zones usually fail first.
+The best approach is often zoning: reinforce the areas that see the most abuse instead of overbuilding every square foot.

-- System not matched to real forklift traffic
+- Coating system not matched to forklift traffic

 - Too much texture or not enough traction in the wrong areas

-- Dusting and contamination trapped below the build
+- Dusting, oil or contamination trapped below the coating

 - Mechanical prep matched to slab condition